YnotY2/amsterdam_random_mullvad_vpn/README.md

 # MullvadVPN Connection Tool

 This tool is designed to manage connections to MullvadVPN servers using WireGuard.
-It provides functionality to start, verify, and quit connections, as well as retrieve relevant connection details.
+It provides functionality to start, verify, and quit connections, as well as view relevant connection details in the terminal.
+This is a very simply lil-code that I thought I would make public cuz why not 0-0 .
+You can quite easily modify the code for you're use case...

+- MullVad config-files download url; "https://mullvad.net/en/account/wireguard-config"

 ## Usage

++ Firt off make sure you WireGuard installed on youre system and have downloaded the WireGuard MullVad-VPN config files, and saved them within "/etc/wireguard" .

 To use this tool, follow these steps: